First Three Chapters

 I’ll be a good orator, like Dimitar Draginev or Phan no Nitoka.
 I will go through the motions, follow the proper format and order of things.
 I’ll take a moment to think of my words and my language.
 Remember what Phan said: “You must begin with poetry; the rest can be prose.”
 I can wax poetic.
 It doesn’t happen often, but I can do it.
 I’ll even begin the traditional way.

-I’ll go first into the water, deep down below, beneath the ship that was carrying us to Kivos, start with the cave that opened again.
+I’ll go first into the water, deep down below, start with the cave that opened again.
 With her.
 It’s fitting.

 I’ll give a beginning to our end, a beginning to our chaos.